0xmre/tuxart/README.md

 ================================= WELCOME TO TUXART ===============================
-v0.8
+v2

                                     EXECUTE ME!!

-                          - from TuxArt/ type "./tuxart.sh"
+                          - from TuxArt/ type "./tuxart.sh [.config file]"

- Known issues:
+You can find your SuperTux.gif in folder TuxGallery

- - errors in modify() method can sometimes crash the program
+cairosvg is needed for this script. install cairosvg with pip3 install cairosvg